flecs-hub/flecs-lua/README.md

 Modules can be stuctured like normal Lua modules.

+Importing native modules or other Lua scripts is left to the host application.
+`ecs.import()` does not load flecs modules, instead it returns a table with all components and named entities from an already imported flecs module.

-Flecs modules are defined with `ecs.module()`, note that they are imported automatically, all components and entities should be registered inside the callback function for proper scoping.
+Flecs modules are defined and imported with `ecs.module()`, it takes an import callback which is called immediately and returns the imported module ID.
+All components and entities should be registered inside the callback function for proper scoping.

 #### **module.lua**